xiyuzhai-husky-lang/husky/README.md

 ### Origin

 It started as a personal project of Xiyu Zhai, an EECS PhD.
 In his third year, he was stroke by some interesting ideas in computer vision which could probably be used to craft models that is far more superior than deep learning.
 But frustrated by the insufficiency of current languages for implementing these ideas, it appeared to him a new language should be created.
+So the Husky language was born.

-A year was spent using C++ to write the first versions of Husky, which the design evolved rapidly.
-But C++ soon turned out to be an insufficient choice even for writing the compiler, as it lacks support for algebraic data type, memory safety and many other basic things, so another year was then spent to create a new version in Rust.
+The first versions of Husky is writing with C++, which is abundant soon after a year due to the inefficiency in writing the compiler, as it lacks support for algebraic data type, memory safety and many other basic things.
+Soon after, a rust-based version was created.
 In the process, Husky absorbs many good things from Rust, especially the design of `rust-analyzer` and `cargo`.

 However, TODO